 How to Automate Public Holiday Pay with Rule Sets

-This article will take a look specifically at public holidays and how to automate public holidays so that the pay run automatically assigns public holidays rates and public holiday conditions to a particular employee.
+This article will look at public holidays and how to automate public holidays so that the pay run automatically assigns public holidays rates and public holiday conditions to a particular employee.

 The scenarios that we will look at include: